Nurali Yusifbayli: Early life

-By the order of the Minister of Education of the Republic of Azerbaijan No. K-44, he was appointed Vice-Rector for Academic Affairs of the Azerbaijan Technical University from January 18, 2021.
+By the order of the Minister of Education of the Republic of Azerbaijan No. K-44, he was appointed Vice-Rector for Academic Affairs of the Azerbaijan Technical University from January 18, 2021 to May 05, 2026.

 By decree of CIS Member countries of the president of Electroenergetics Council, dated 20 October 2004, he was given the honorary title "CIS Honored power engineer".

 By decree of the president of the Republic of Azerbaijan, dated 19 October 2005, he was given the honorary title -"honored engineer” of the Republic of Azerbaijan.

 He was awarded "Golden Buta" prize for the activity of the electric power system and the development and improvement of the application of scientific and project issues in 2011.

 By decree of the president of the Republic of Azerbaijan, dated 21 October 2014, he was given the honorary title "honored scientist".

 He received his degrees of Candidate of Technical Sciences in 1995 and Doctor of Technical Sciences in Azerbaijan Scientific-Research and Design-Prospecting Power Engineering Institute in 2004.

 Doctor of Technical Sciences, professor, author of eight books, three Azerbaijan Standard and more than 170 scientific works.
 Chief editor of International Scientific - production "ELECTRO-energetics-technics-mechanics+control" journal.

 Member of Institute of Electrical and Electronics Engineers (IEEE), and editorial staff “Power engineering” and "Applied Mathematics" journals and other scientific councils of research institutions.
 Since 1998, engaged in pedagogical activity, worked as a professor of "Control and Automation" at AzTU.

 His research interests include reliability and security of power systems, development of national and interstate power grids, SCADA, Smart Grid technology, energy efficiency and safety, renewable energy.

 Yusifbayli Nurali Adil is married and has two children.